Yan-Oliveira/doc-fao/content/time-accounting-quota.rst

    - Simple time recording and transparent documentation in one system.
    - Overview of current quotas facilitates the planning and implementation.

-Available in Service Package
-   SILVER

 Target Groups
    - IT service management
    - Call centers
    - Service providers
    - All companies

+Available in Service Package
+   - SILVER

+Package Name in OTRS Package Manager
+   - OTRSTimeAccountingQuota

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-time-accounting-quota/